defenseunicorns/uds-capability-rook-ceph/README.md

 ## Storage Provisioning

 The default storage class will be configured to be `ceph-block`, which provides a standard RWO experience for most applications and PVC needs.
 To use the RWX capability you can create a PVC with the `ceph-filesystem` storage class.
 For an S3 compatible bucket you can create a custom resource, `ObjectBucketClaim`, such as the example [here](./examples/bucket.yaml).

+## Remove

+Removing the Rook-Ceph package is intentionally not "automatic" to prevent unintentional data loss.
+In order for the package to remove successfully there must be no storage pieces utilizing the Ceph storage (i.e. no PVCs, no buckets) existing in the cluster.

+Even after removing the zarf package the default behavior of Rook-Ceph will ensure that no data is lost unintentional.
+The full cleanup process but can be achieved by following the process in [the Rook docs](https://rook.io/docs/rook/v1.11/Getting-Started/ceph-teardown/).
+There are pieces you may need to complete prior to removing the zarf package - the below is an example of how to go through the deletion process to fully wipe data:

+1. Patch the cephcluster to ensure data is removed: `kubectl -n rook-ceph patch cephcluster rook-ceph --type merge -p '{"spec":{"cleanupPolicy":{"confirmation":"yes-really-destroy-data"}}}'`
+1. Cleanup PVCs/buckets, etc - specific to your environment/usage
+1. Remove the zarf package: `zarf package remove zarf-package-rook-ceph-amd64-*.tar.zst --confirm`
+1. Delete the data on hosts and zap disks following the [upstream guide](https://rook.io/docs/rook/v1.11/Getting-Started/ceph-teardown/#delete-the-data-on-hosts)